dell/csi-baremetal/docs/drive-replacement.md

 - User can initiate removal of a healthy drive by setting annotations `health=bad` or `health=suspect` on Drive CR, drive health will be overridden with the passed value
 - Drive can be returned to `IN_USE` state from `FAILED` or `RELEASED` by setting annotation `action=add` on Drive CR
 - Drive can be moved to `REMOVED` state from `FAILED` by setting annotation `action=remove` on Drive CR

+# Workaround in Case of Failure
+## Unmount Volume Procedure Fails
+When the unmount volume procedure fails during the drive replacement process, the volume usage status is set to FAILED, causing the entire drive replacement procedure to fail.
+This failure typically occurs because the problematic volume is being used by another process and cannot be unmounted.
+The Container Storage Interface (CSI) is not able to automatically recover from this failure scenario, and a POD using a FAILED volume is not scheduled.
+To recover from this failure, the following actions are required from the user:

+- Identify the Volume:
+  * Locate the volume with a FAILED usage status.
+  * Identify the corresponding Persistent Volume Claim (PVC) and POD.
+- Remove PVC and POD:
+  * Delete the identified PVC.
+  * Delete the identified POD.
+- Remove the Volume:
+  * Delete the problematic volume.
+- Verify Removal:
+  * Ensure that after performing the above steps, the POD is successfully scheduled.